How to Snooze Notifications and Avoid App Overload

 By turning on snooze notifications, everybody is able to get a good night’s sleep without being disrupted by Slack channel messages and DMs.
-To have an uninterrupted holiday, give this a try.
+To have an uninterrupted holiday, give it a try.

 Set your Slack status

 By setting your Slack status to reflect your true status, people are less like to send you a message or mention you in a channel.

-Turn on Cisco Webex Teams preset DND
+Turn on Cisco Webex preset DND

 Using the preset DND for the holiday period means your status becomes available at the time you preset.

-Cisco Webex Teams notifications filter
+Cisco Webex notifications filter

-Switch to the notifications filter to see just the spaces with new activity that match your notifications criteria.
+Switch to the notifications filter to see just the spaces with a new activity that match your notifications criteria.

 Sign out of guest Microsoft Teams accounts

 Even if the expectation of your customer or supplier is for you to respond when you are back in the office, often the guilt of an unread message means you check it and reply anyway.

 Turn off banners and emails in Microsoft Teams

 If you are waiting for a specific reply in chat, you can choose to keep chat notifications on but mute everything else while you enjoy your time off.

 Just sign out

 If you choose to leave notifications on via email, you don’t need to be signed into apps like Microsoft Teams to know if anything important is happening or you’ve been messaged.

 Remove email from your phone

-If your developers use Slack, your sales team prefer Microsoft Teams and you opt for Cisco Webex Teams then you probably have them all on your laptop and your phone.
+If your developers use Slack, your sales team prefers Microsoft Teams and you opt for Cisco Webex then you probably have them all on your laptop and your phone.
 And who doesn’t still use email?

 “Email is never going to die completely.
 Long-term, it is the cockroach of the internet.
 Nobody likes it but it is impossible to eradicate.
 Email addresses will be around indefinitely.”

-As you don’t have time to make any changes to your technology stack, utilize these tips and enjoy some well earned time off.
+As you don’t have time to make any changes to your technology stack, utilize these tips and enjoy some downtime.